 - A reader asked me if you can tint gesso and I’m updating to say YES!
 Just mix in a small amount of your favorite acrylic paint and try it out.
 Start with a small amount and add more gradually if you want a darker color.

 Tips and Finishing

-- As with any project (or photo styling) I recommend stepping back and taking a look at your progress.
+- As with any project (or photo styling), I recommend stepping back and taking a look at your progress.
 It’s amazing how you think something might look and then you stand back and get a totally different feel!

-- It took me 1/2 hour per chair to paint these and only one coat required!
+- It took me 1/2 hour per chair to paint these and only one coat was required!
 They don’t need to be sealed since the gesso sinks in, but if you are using this on a tabletop or flat surface you can seal with THIS (my favorite furniture wax!) or THIS.

 I like the new lighter look.
 The gesso used on top of the wood gives it a French grey tone.
-Perfect for my French country coastal modern crazy but it works home!
+Perfect for my French country coastal modern crazy but it works at home!